-- actual bullying behaviour.
+Research indicates that a common outcome of anti-bullying programming is an improvement in understanding of bullying but little change in the frequency or nature of actual bullying behaviour.
 One of the reasons cited for this outcome is the lack of behavioural rehearsal in the programming.
-The Respectful Relationships Curriculum at Forest Lake State High School takes care to combine knowledge with practice in a process of active learning, so that students understand by 'doing' as much as by 'knowing'. - 14.
+The Respectful Relationships Curriculum at Forest Lake State High School takes care to combine knowledge with practice in a process of active learning, so that students understand by 'doing' as much as by 'knowing'.

 Forest Lake State High School uses behavioural data for decision-making.
 This data is entered into our database on a daily basis and can be recalled as summary reports at any time.
 This data informs the delivery of PRIDE instruction to the students.